EwenG/badigeon/API.md

   - compiler-options: A map with the same format than clojure.core/\*compiler-options\*.
   - classpath: The classpath used while AOT compiling.
 Defaults to a classpath string computed using the deps.edn file of the current project, without merging the system-level and user-level deps.edn maps.

+## `badigeon.compile/extract-classes-from-dependencies`

+Arglists: `([] [{:keys [out-path deps-map excluded-libs allow-unstable-deps?], :as opts}])`

+Extract classes from jar dependencies.
+By default, classes are extracted to the "target/classes" folder.
+This function can be used to circumvent the fact that badigeon.compile/compile does not compile dependencies that are already AOT, such as Clojure itself.
+  - out-path: The path of the output directory.
+  - deps-map: A map with the same format than a deps.edn map.
+The dependencies with a jar format resolved from this map are searched for ".class" files.
+Default to the deps.edn map of the project (without merging the system-level and user-level deps.edn maps), with the addition of the maven central and clojars repository.
+  - excluded-libs: A set of lib symbols to be excluded from the produced bundle.
+Only the lib is excluded and not its dependencies.
+  - allow-unstable-deps: A boolean.
+When set to true, the project can depend on local dependencies or a SNAPSHOT version of a dependency.
+Default to false.

 ## `badigeon.jar/jar`

 Arglists: `([lib maven-coords] [lib maven-coords {:keys [out-path main manifest paths deps :mvn/repos exclusion-predicate inclusion-path allow-all-dependencies?], :as options}])`